The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Phil Hall, Chair

-He became a non-executive director at Hounslow and Richmond Community Healthcare NHS Trust in 2017, and Deputy Chair in 2022.
-Appointed as an associate non-executive director at Kingston Hospital in 2023, he subsequently became Acting Chair in December 2023.
+Phil was appointed as Chair in April 2024.
+He became a Non-Executive Director at Hounslow and Richmond Community Healthcare NHS Trust in 2017, and Deputy Chair in 2022.
+Appointed as an Associate Non-Executive Director at Kingston Hospital in 2023, he subsequently became Acting Chair in December 2023.

-Phil’s experience of working in both community and hospital services means he is well placed to support the integration our services and support us to work more closely with our partners in primary and social care, mental health, and with voluntary sector services.
+His experience of working in both community and hospital services means he is well placed to support the integration of our services and support us to work more closely with our partners in primary and social care, mental health, and with voluntary sector services.

 Outside of his NHS role, Phil offers consultancy advice and coaching support to senior managers in a range of organisations across the public and private sectors.

-Phil has significant board-level and senior management experience within complex public sector organisations and has also served as Chair of the Independent Audit Committee for the Wiltshire Police and Crime Commissioner.
+Phil has significant board-level and senior management experience within complex public sector organisations, chairs a pension trust, and has previously served as Chair of the Independent Audit Committee for the Wiltshire Police and Crime Commissioner.

-She is a medical consultant and public health specialist who has been working in the NHS for over 25 years.
+Durka is a medical consultant and public health specialist who has been working in the NHS for over 25 years.
 She is the Chief Executive of the Centre for Population Health, the Chair of the national Health Creation Alliance, and an Honorary Professor in Public Health and Population Health supporting two global universities.
 She has been supporting the development of NHS Provider Trust and ICB Boards nationally for the last 10 years.
+From June 2025, Durka has also been supporting East London NHS Foundation Trust as a Non-Executive Director.

 Damien Régent, Non-Executive Director and Deputy Chair

 Damien has audit committee responsibilities on the board of several organisations.
-He chairs the audit committee at two large housing associations, Longhurst and Southern Housing.
+In particular, he chairs the audit committee at two large housing associations, Amplius and Southern Housing.
+He is a trustee at PBE (Pro Bono Economics), a charitable think-tank.
+On 1 November 2024, he was appointed on the board of Oxleas NHS Foundation Trust to chair the organisation’s Audit and Risk Assurance Committee.

 Debbie Alder, Senior Independent Director and Non-Executive Director

-Debbie is a Steering Group member of the Movement to Work charity and has previously been a Trustee of the Whitehall and Industry Group.
+Debbie is a steering group member of the Movement to Work charity, has previously been a trustee of the Whitehall and Industry Group, and NED for BPDTS - a digital services organisation.

 Surinder Birdi, Non-Executive Director